Nursing

 Co-requisites: NURS 1225, NURS 1041

-Includes core concepts (health, client, environment, nursing), nursing standards, professional issues (ethics, legal, collaboration) and primary health care with particular emphasis on health promotion and disease prevention.
+Introduction to core nursing concepts including nursing standards, professional issues (ethical and legal) primary health care, health promotion and disease prevention using elements of academic writing and information literacy.
 This course is intended for LPN Bridge students only.

 Combines concepts essential for a comprehensive health assessment and safe delivery of medications in a complex care environment.
 Using a primary health care framework, the course will enhance clinical judgement, interpretation of clinical findings, and appropriate nursing actions that result from both.
 This course is intended for LPN Bridge students only.